astropy/astropy-APEs/README.rst

 Updating APEs
 ^^^^^^^^^^^^^

-In the cases where an updated APE requires updating (e.g. references to a  new APE that supercedes it, clarifying information that emerges after the APE is accepted, etc.), changes can be made directly via PR, but the "date-last-revised" should be updated in the APE.
+In the cases where an updated APE requires updating (e.g., references to a new APE that supercedes it, clarifying information that emerges after the APE is accepted, etc.), changes can be made directly via PR, but the "date-last-revised" should be updated in the APE.
 Additionally, the Zenodo entry